tadhikari/GU-CSIT-Website/README.md

 ## Website for Graceland University's Computer Science Department
 ### Authors: Tribikram(Trinity) Adhikari & Nicholas Salazar

-This website is deployed and live on http://csit.graceland.edu

 The front-end implements Bootstrap 4 and Jquery while the back-end implements Node.js and MongoDB